Discounted Cash Flow Calculator

 If you wonder how to calculate the Discounted Present Value (DPV) by yourself or using an Excel spreadsheet, all you need is the formulas for the discounted cash flow (DCF), future value (FV) and, finally, DPV:

-where r is the discount rate and n is the number of cash flow periods, CF0-n represent the cash flow during each period whereas t is the specific period in the third formula.
+where r is the discount rate and n is the number of cash flow periods, CF0-n represents the cash flow during each period whereas t is the specific period in the third formula. Σ is the familiar sigma notation used in summation formulas.

-This is a simple online Discounted Cash Flow calculator which is a good starting point in estimating the Discounted Present Value for any investment, but is by no means the end of such a process.
+This is a simple online tool which is a good starting point in estimating the Discounted Present Value for any investment, but is by no means the end of such a process.
 You should always consult a qualified professional when making important financial decisions and long-term agreements, such as long-term bank deposits.
 Use the information provided by the calculator critically and at your own risk.

 Cite this calculator & page